jbcarreon123/jbsite4/src/pages/posts/does-webrings-slow-down-sites/index.md

 layout: '../../../layouts/PostLayout.astro'
 title: Does having webrings slow down your site?
 published: 09/07/2025 20:44
-description: There is some debate lately of how webrings slow sites, so here's some data if it actually does slow down your site or not.
+description: There is some debate lately of how webrings slow down sites, so here's some data if it actually does slow down your site or not.
 tags: indie-web, webrings
 ---